-NABARD has recently released the NABARD Recruitment Notification 2019 for Grade A and B Posts.
+NABARD has recently released the NABARD Bank Recruitment Notification 2020 for Grade A Officer (Assistant Manager) Posts.
 Unlike other banking exams, NABARD as per its exam pattern, includes subjects like Economic & Social Issues, and Agriculture and Rural Development (ARD).
-To help cover these two important sections, we’ll be providing you with NABARD ARD and ESI Notes.
+To help cover these two important sections, we’ll be providing you with NABARD ARD and ESI Study Notes.
 This blog is intended for NABARD Agriculture Notes, focusing on Irrigation, its sources and types.
 Read along to know more about it in detail:

 Irrigation is described as the artificial application of water to the land or soil through various systems of tubes, pumps, and sprays.
 It is usually used in dry areas or where rainfall is irregular or during the period of stress for the purpose of agricultural crop production and vegetation.
 There are many types of irrigation systems, in which water is supplied to the entire field uniformly.